DanielThomas/oh-your-dotfiles/README.md

 - `install.homebrew-cask`: A list of Homebrew casks to install
 - `install.homebrew-tap`: A list of Homebrew taps
 - `install.mas`: A list of App Store apps to install
+- `install.npm`: A list of npm packages to install to the Homebrew `node` installation
 - `install.open`: A list of files to be handled by the default application association using the `open` command
 - `install.apt`: A list of apt packages to install

+#### Installing npm packages with `install.npm` files ####

+npm packages listed in `install.npm` files are installed globally with binaries linked into the Homebrew prefix `bin` directory.
+Node.js and npm are installed via Homebrew automatically if not present.
+Entries should be one package per line, optionally with a version specifier (e.g. `typescript` or `prettier@3`).

 #### Installing from the App Store with `install.mas` files ####